 BEEP BEEP BEEP My alarm is going off and I’m ready to start the day.
 With less than 6 hours and 30 minutes of interrupted sleep, I’m dragging butt.

 The Importance of Getting a Full, Uninterrupted Night Sleep

 - My mood

 - My thinking

 - My creativity

 Sleep affects the way I parent.

 Yup.
 I feel like I’ve been running on fumes with my lack of consistent sleeping.
-I’m the grumpy, coffee clutching mom that’s not in the mood for play-dough and painting.
+I’m the grumpy, coffee clutching mom that’s not in the mood.